NEWS, EDITORIALS, REFERENCE

 The guides show a repeating sequence of numbers: 1, 2, 3, 4, 5, 6, 7, 9, 0.
 These allow you to easily count rows and columns.
 They also allow you easily line up something you draw on one side of the screen with something you draw on the other side.
 Alternatively, you can use the numbers on the guides to count how many cells tall or wide something is.
 This can be very helpful when the characters within the cells connect one to the next making it difficult to see where one cell ends and the other begins.

-The keyboard shortcuts CONTROL+W and CONTROL+A are assigned to the guides so you using your left hand you can easily toggle the guides on and off while drawing with the mouse in your right hand.
+The keyboard shortcuts CONTROL+W and CONTROL+A are assigned to the guides so using your left hand you can easily toggle the guides on and off while drawing with the mouse in your right hand.

 Toggle the display of one or both guides